 Experience has included advising:

-- The sponsors of a USD1.8 billion energy project on the development of a 100 MW wind power plant in Kajiado, Kenya
+- Sponsors of a USD1.8 billion energy project on the development of a 100 MW wind power plant in Kajiado, Kenya

-- Senior lenders on the development and construction of a 140 MW geothermal power plant and related facilities in the Rift Valley region in Kenya and the sale of capacity and energy to the Kenya Power and Lighting Company
+- Senior lenders on the development and construction of a 140 MW geothermal power plant and related facilities in Kenya’s Rift Valley region, including the sale of capacity and energy to the national utility company.

-- Government of Kenya in a multibillion investment arbitration proceedings filed by Cortec Mining Kenya Limited at the International Centre for Settlement of Investment Disputes (ICSID)
+- The Government of Kenya in multibillion investment arbitration proceedings filed at the International Centre for Settlement of Investment Disputes (ICSID).

 - The government of an East African country on its oil and gas operations

-- The senior lenders on a 981 MW coal-fired power plant in Lamu County, Kenya
+- Senior lenders on a 981 MW coal-fired power plant in Lamu County, Kenya

 - An international company on a grant of concessions over coal mines in Kenya

-- The receivers appointed in respect of the sale of wind turbine generators and other assets from a company
+- Receivers appointed in respect of the sale of wind turbine generators and other assets from a company

-- The sponsors on the financing of two 40 MW solar power projects
+- Sponsors on the financing of two 40 MW solar power projects

 It has been unsettling to hear reports that January 2024 was the hottest January on record and the earth’s temperature in the year leading up to end of January 2024 rose by more than 1.5C.
 If global warming is accelerating, then efforts to address it require similar momentum.